Shark (American TV series): Recurring

-Shark's rules

-Trial is War.
-Second place is death.

-Truth is relative.
-Pick one that works.

-In a jury trial, there are only 12 opinions that matter and yours (speaking to his team) is not one of them.

 Broadcast history

 The show first aired in the 10:00 p.m., Eastern Thursday night slot.
 On October 20, 2006, it was announced that CBS had picked up the show for a full 22-episode season.

 CBS announced on May 16, 2007 that Shark would return for a second season to consist of 18 episodes, but due to the writer's strike, it was shortened to 16 episodes.

 In Shark's second season, it moved to Sunday night at 10:00 p.m., switching time slots with Without a Trace and thereby competing against another highly rated series, ABC's Brothers & Sisters.
 In Canada, Global had also picked up Brothers & Sisters, so they decided to keep Shark on Thursday 10 p.m. time slot, three days ahead of the CBS broadcast (except for the Season 2 premiere), and Brothers & Sisters for their Sunday night 10 p.m. time slot.

-The show returned Tuesday April 29, 2008 in a new time slot at 9:00 p.m. to air the four remaining post-strike episodes.
+The show returned on April 29, 2008, in a new time slot at 9:00 p.m. to air the four remaining post-strike episodes.
 CBS officially cancelled the series on May 13, 2008.